OyinkansolaAlimi/KMS-inventory-analysis--Capstone-project/README.md

-# KMS-inventory-analysis--Capstone-project
+# 🛒 KMS-inventory-analysis--Capstone-project

 A project required for a certification in Data Analysis after three months of learning with the Incubator Hub

+## 📌 Project Title
-## Project Topic: Kultra Mega Store (KMS) Sales and shipping Performance Analysis
+**Kultra Mega Store (KMS) Sales and shipping Performance Analysis**

-### Project Overview
+## 📂 Project Overview

-This is a comprehensive analysis of the inventory data set from the Abuja division of KMS leveraging SQL queries to extract valuable insights.
+This is a comprehensive analysis of the inventory data set from the Abuja division of KMS leveraging **SQL Server** to extract valuable insights.
 The goal is to provide a data-driven overview of performance across various dimensions, including product categories, regions, customer segments, and shipping logistics, culminating in actionable recommendations for management and also provide a clear understanding of KMS's operational and customer landscape.

 ### Tool Used
  - SQL server